logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 Service Contacts can have more than one practitioner.
 Practitioners are linked to Service Contacts through Service Contact Practitioner.

-One Practitioner can be specified as the Primary Practitioner for the Service Contact.
+One (and only one) practitioner must be specified as the Primary Practitioner for each Service Contact.

 See :ref:`service-contact-practitioner-data-elements` for the data elements for a service contact practitioner.

 .. _key-concepts-collection-occasion: